MSc/Postgraduate Diploma/Postgraduate Certificate International Management

 You'll learn though formal classes and seminars, as well as through group work and independent study.
 The work will include assignments, exercises, case studies and presentations, with an emphasis on independent learning to develop your problem-solving skills.

-This course lasts 12 months, with an average of 15 hours of teaching scheduled a week.
+This course lasts 12 months.
+The taught component has an average of 15 hours of teaching scheduled a week.
+Students are also expected to conduct independent study and prepare for each session to be able to engage in meaningful discussions.

 If you have been out of higher education for a while, we provide skills sessions to help prepare you for studying again as well as sessions for non-native English speakers.